Choose another writer in this calendar:

 His godfather's private library comprised over 4200 volumes.
 Inkstatt had

-also a collection of forbidden and controversial books, which attracted
+also a collection of forbidden and controversial books, mostly written French, which attracted

 Weishaupt's curious mind.

-His early education Weishaupt received from Jesuits.
+His early education Weishaupt received from Jesuits; his excellent memory made him an outstanding student.
 At the

-age of fifteen he entered the University of Ingolstadt, where he
+age of fifteen Weishaupt entered the University of Ingolstadt, where he

-dissertation, entitled Ius civile privatum, he served four years as a
+dissertation, entitled Ius civile privatum, Weishaupt served four years as a

 tutor and catechist.
 In 1772 he was appointed as professor of civil law